BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

 `PBA2050_RTP_ID`: This ID was used to facilitate network QA during Next Generation Freeway Study Round 2.
 (However, during PBA50+ work, it transpires that this ID is not stable across RTPs, so this field may not have as much long term value as previuosly thought.)

 `s2toll_mandatory`: Indicates whether vehicles with two occupants (S2) are required to pay a toll.
 A value of 1 means S2 vehicles must pay, while 0 means the express lane is free for them.
+This field is used in the toll calibration process.

 `THRESHOLD_SPEED`: Threshold speed for toll calibration.
-The toll optimization procedure aims to simulate express lanes dynamic pricing.
+The toll calibration procedure aims to simulate express lanes dynamic pricing.
 The procedure runs CTRAMP and highway assignment iteratively until the input toll rates produce a desired level of express lane system performance, i.e. an average speed exceeding a threshold speed (e.g., 45 mph) for each toll class within the time period.

 `MAX_TOLL`: Maximum toll per mile for the tollclass.
 Used in the toll calibration process.